Graduate Diploma in Global Competition and Consumer Law

 To gain a Graduate Diploma (Global Competition and Consumer Law) you must complete 50 points comprised of:

 - Four elective subjects.

-*Please note: 'Foundations - Competition Law and Economics' is a prerequisite for other online subjects in the course.
+*Please note: Foundations - Competition Law and Economics is a prerequisite for other online subjects in the course.

 This will vary depending on the individual student’s background in the area and capacity.
-However, on average students will need to allocate around 6-8 hours ‘study’ time (including reading, watching videos, completing exercises and interactives, discussion board participation, participating in webinars, etc) per week, in addition to time required to complete assessments.
+However, on average students will need to allocate around 6-8 hours ‘study’ time (including reading, watching videos, completing exercises and interactives, discussion board participation, participating in webinars, etc) per week, in addition to the time required to complete assessments.
 The total time commitment required for each subject over a term will be 150 hours.

 To help you plan your studies please see the following link for information about which subjects are available each term over the next two years and outlines a recommended study sequence for the LLM (Global Competition and Consumer Law) and Master of Global Competition and Consumer Law courses.